Selena Gomez Is Focusing On Meaningful Relationships After Justin Bieber, Taylor Swift Rumors

 Selena Gomez has a number of famous friends, including Taylor Swift, but for months, the two women haven’t been seen together.
 Instead, after attending the Grammy Awards in February of last year, Selena Gomez embarked on a world tour before canceling the events and reportedly heading to a treatment center in Tennessee.
 Meanwhile, Swift made headlines for her relationships with Calvin Harris and Tom Hiddleston — and her ongoing feud with Kanye West and Kim Kardashian.

-Although Selena Gomez and Taylor Swift haven’t been seen together publicly for several months, Swift was seen cheering for Gomez after she received the Best Female Arist: Pop/Rock award at the American Music Awards in November.
+Although Selena Gomez and Taylor Swift haven’t been seen together publicly for several months, Swift was seen cheering for Gomez after she received the Best Female Artist: Pop/Rock award at the American Music Awards in November.
 While Swift was not in attendance at the event, she shared a video of her reaction to Gomez’s win on social media.

-In November, around the time of the American Music Awards, a rumor began swirling in regard to an alleged feud between Selena Gomez and Taylor Swift with OK!
+In November, around the time of the American Music Awards, a rumor began swirling in regard to an alleged feud between Selena Gomez and Taylor Swift, with OK!
 Magazine claiming Swift was a “mean girl.”

 “Selena Gomez and Taylor Swift have been inseparable for years, but according to reports, the ‘Kill Em With Kindness’ singer is finally done playing it nice with the blonde pop star,” a source told the magazine, according to a report by Gossip Cop.